This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

 The Bible talks about the light of the glorious gospel that shines in the darkness.
 When Jesus was born, they talked about a light coming into the world unto the Gentiles.
 In John it says He was the light that lights every man that comes into the world.
 In John chapter 8 He said: "I am the light of the world, he that followeth Me shall not walk in darkness but shall have the light of life."
 And the light came.
 And it was God to the rescue in the midst of man's darkness.

 The Roman poet Horace was laying down some guidelines for people who were writing tragedies in his day.
-They use to be big in writing tragedies and Horace criticized the people who wrote these very complex plots and they got the hero and the heroine into such deep straits that they had to have a god come into the picture because there was no human way out.
+They used to be big in writing tragedies and Horace criticized the people who wrote these very complex plots.
+And they got the hero and the heroine into such deep straits that they had to have a god come into the picture because there was no human way out.
 And so they would write these incredible stories, tragedies and the only escape would be a god who would come to their rescue.
 And Horace said: "Do not bring a god onto the stage unless the problem is one that deserves a god to solve it."

 Martin Luther found those words of Horace and took them up and applied them to the forgiveness of sin and he said: "Here is where you've got to bring God on the stage because you've got a problem that takes a God to solve it."
 Man can't solve it.